kailashahirwar/opencv-objectdetector/README.md

 Object Detection using OpenCV and Python

-1. Face Detector: Detects faces in a image
+1. Face Detector: Detects faces in an image
 	Classifier: haarcascade_frontalface_default.xml classifier from OpenCV library